shnigi/robotworkshop/RobocopAndTidyReadme.md

 ### To run Tidy

-robotidy .

-Runs Tidy on all files in this repo.
+Runs Tidy on all files in this repo: robotidy .

-See currently used tidy settings "transformers"
+See currently used tidy settings "transformers": robotidy --list

-robotidy --list
+Use configuration file: robotidy --config ./tidy.toml .